natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

     In [28]: re.search('[0-9]([a-f]|[0-9])[0-9]', line).group()
     Out[28]: '100'

-Brackets allow to indicate which expression is a one entity.
+Parentheses allow to indicate which expression is a one entity.
 This is particularly useful when using repetition symbols:

 .. code:: python